smarthomeNG/plugins/neato/README.md

     robot_vendor: 'vorwerk'
 ```

-In order to obtain a token
+In order to obtain a token, use the plugin's webinterface on the Vorwerk OAuth2 tab.

+If you cannot operate the webinterface, do the following steps manually:
-a) Enable Neato plugin and configure account email adress
+a) Enable Neato plugin and configure Vorwerk account email address
 b) Enable logging at INFO level for neato plugin in logger.yaml
 c) Execute plugin function request_oauth2_code.
 This will request a code from neato to be sent by email to the above address.
 d) After reception of the code, execute the plugin function request_oauth2_token(code) with the received code as argument
 e) Read the generated ASCII hex token from the logging file
-f) Insert the token to the plugin.yaml configuration file
+f) Insert the token to the neato plugin section of the plugin.yaml configuration file

 ### 2) /smarthome/items/robot.yaml